Sajjon/sweet-b/README.md

   *randomized projective coordinates*, also called Z blinding.
-The special case of *zero value analysis* has been addressed by representing reduced integers modulo 𝑝 as integers within the range [1, 𝑝], ensuring that the points (0, ±√𝐵 ∙ 𝑍³, 𝑍) do not cause observable multiplications by low-Hamming-weight field elements.
+The special case of *zero value analysis* has been addressed by representing reduced integers modulo 𝑝 as integers within the range [1, 𝑝], ensuring that the points (0, ±√𝐵 ∙ 𝑍³, 𝑍) on applicable curves do not cause observable multiplications by low-Hamming-weight field elements.
 * _Safe-error analyses_ reveal secret information by causing hardware faults during cryptographic operations and observing whether the fault affects the output.
 Sweet B mitigates these attacks through the use of a regular